simon-void/aws-lambda-emailsender/README.md

 # aws-lambda-emailsender

-AWS doesn't support Kotlin directly but it does support a jar-file containing Java8-bytecode.
+AWS doesn't support Kotlin directly, but it does support a jar-file containing Java-bytecode.
 So this Kotlin project is configured to produce just that.

 This Lambda allows to send emails to receivers only known by a token to the sender.
-This is for example useful to allow a (potentially Cross-Origin) website to send emails to the website's maintainer via a POST-request to the API Gateway without leaking their email address to people tech-savy enough to inspect the sourcecode of the website.
+This is for example useful to allow a (potentially Cross-Origin) website to send emails to the website's maintainer via a POST-request to the API Gateway without leaking their email address to people tech-savvy enough to inspect the sourcecode of the website.

 ### Environment Variables that must be set: